SpectralVectors/BLUi/README.md

 Please be patient, and, when the addons are all installed, the BLUI splashscreen will appear!

-This will only happen if you don't already have the addons installed, and, once they are installed, startup is quick.
+This will only happen if you don't already have the addons installed, and, once they are installed, startup is only a few seconds.

 The full list of Community Addons is below: